What is MACRA?

-To find out more about MACRA and how providers should think about it, we spoke with Pamela Ballou-Nelson, RN, MSPH, PhD, a senior consultant with the MGMA Health Care Consulting Group.
+To find out more about MACRA legislation and how providers should think about it, we spoke with Pamela Ballou-Nelson, RN, MSPH, PhD, a senior consultant with the MGMA Health Care Consulting Group.
 Ballou-Nelson, who has more than 30 years of experience in healthcare leadership and consulting, shared her top five takeaways from the law.

 It’s Not New

-It’s a common misconception that MACRA began in 2015, Ballou-Nelson says.
+It’s a common misconception that MACRA healthcare initiatives began in 2015, Ballou-Nelson says.
 Although that’s the year the act was signed into law, she argues that it is actually the next logical step in a long continuum that began nearly two decades ago when the Institute of Medicine released To Err is Human, followed by Crossing the Quality Chasm.
 The two landmark reports are widely viewed as the launching points of the healthcare quality improvement movement.

 “I always tell people that we’re on a journey to value that began a long time ago,” Ballou-Nelson says.
 “The first generation laid out the vision and the next one focused on operationalizing it and deciding what it should look like.”